GuilhermeHSPena/File-Automation/README.md

 # File Automation

-This is a simple script to organize my download folder using Python.
+This is a simple script to organize your download or any other folder using Python.